ocupop/dartlang.org/src/_pages/tools/pub/package-layout.md

 [`pub upgrade`](cmd/pub-upgrade.html), or
 [`pub downgrade`](cmd/pub-downgrade.html) on the package, you will also have a **lockfile**, named `pubspec.lock`.
-If your package is an [application package](glossary.html#application-package), this will be checked into source control.
+If your package is an [application package](glossary#application-package), this will be checked into source control.
 Otherwise, it won't be.

 {% prettify none %}